Thursday, April 18, 2024

 with a parent or as part of a group with your teacher.

-Marcie is hosting this week's Poetry Friday over at Marcie Flinchum Atkins with her 2024 word and plans for great adventures in the year ahead.
+Jone is hosting this week's Poetry Friday roundup over at Jone Rush MacCulloch where she interviews Labuzzetta about her newly released book of ekphrastic nature poems.
 Each Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.

 xo,